victorlee0505/chatbot-research/README.md

 Please check out their website to understand the hardware requirement.

+All models from HuggingFace will be downloaded first time you run it and stored in C:\Users\[YOUR_USER_NAME]\.cache

+If you delete model in .cache (ex. save disk space), model will be re-download next time you start up the chatbot.

 # Environment Setup
 In order to set your environment up to run the code here, first install all requirements: